startracex/tagu-tagu/README.md

 # tagu-tagu

-A lightweight helper for vanilla `HTMLElement`.
+A lightweight helper for vanilla `HTMLElement`, with reactivity.
 No config, no jsx — only clean javascript.

 ## `tagu-tagu` is